 • Heavy lug design for superior traction

-• Old fashion pull tab for easier entry
+• Old fashioned pull tab for easier entry

-When your purchase equipment from a major manufacturer, such as Under Armour, you expect to pay a little more but you also expect to receive a quality piece of gear.
-The FNP appears to have been constructed with fulfilling this expectation.
+When you purchase equipment from a major manufacturer such as Under Armour, you expect to pay a little more, but you also expect to receive a quality piece of gear.
+The FNP appears to have been constructed with this expectation in mind.

 All seams are double stitched for increased durability.
-Eyelets are metal, coated to prevent sharp edges and lace fray, and installed far enough from material edge to prevent pulling free.
-The molded sole is a solid one piece construction to prevent weak points and reduce potential failure points.
-The sole is glued to the main body, which can be a point of failure, but both the toe and heal are stitched to provide a second level of security.
-The insole is cut so as to provide a tight fit making it less likely to shift or loosen.
-Because the boot is a warm weather design it is unlined, except for the toe box which does include a thin liner to provide additional comfort and protection.
+Eyelets are metal, coated to prevent sharp edges and lace fray, and installed far enough from the material edge to prevent pulling free.
+The molded sole features solid, one-piece construction to prevent weak points and reduce potential failure points.
+The sole is glued to the main body, which can be a point of failure, but both the toe and heel are stitched to provide a second level of security.
+The insole is cut so as to provide a tight fit, making it less likely to shift or loosen.
+Because the boot is a warm weather design, it is unlined, except for the toe box which does include a thin liner to provide additional comfort and protection.

-During a close pre-wear inspection I noted that the seams were very tight, with no sign of loose point which may lift or become snagged and no loose thread.
+During a close pre-wear inspection I noted that the seams were very tight, with no sign of loose points which may lift or become snagged, and no loose threads.
 The eyelets were also attached in a very secure manner with no movement or rough edges.
 The pull tab, a common weak point, was constructed by doubling the suede back under itself and securely stitched to the upper.
-All in all everything appeared well constructed and did not cause and concern when it came to potential failures.
+All in all, everything appeared well constructed and did not cause any concern when it came to potential failures.

-If you are buying boots to wear around town and look “tactical cool” then performance does not really matter.
-When you are buying boots because you need them because you will depend on them day after day then performance means everything.
+If you are buying boots to wear around town and look “tacticool,” then performance does not really matter.
+When you are buying boots because you need them and will depend on them day after day, then performance means everything.
 A manufacturer can claim their gear is the best but what really matters is how they do in the real world.
-My real world test confirmed much of what UA claimed but also uncovered some surprises – some minor, some you should definitely consider before making your own purchase.
+My real-world test confirmed much of what UA claimed, but also uncovered some surprises – some minor, some you should definitely consider before making your own purchase.

 My next surprise came when I realized how much the FNP resembles the old school jungle boot.
-The textile uppers, light weight sole, drain ports and minimal lining all reminded me of the jungle boots popular during my early time in uniform.
-Truth be told I never cared for the jungle boots and was less than pleased to see the design reinvented.
-In my opinion, the original design was less than comfortable and required a lot of break in time for the uppers to loosen and lose the noisy crunching sound during wear.
-The FNP looked, and sounded as if they were subject to the same problems.
+The textile uppers, lightweight sole, drain ports, and minimal lining all reminded me of the jungle boots popular during my early time in uniform.
+Truth be told, I never cared for the jungle boots and was less than pleased to see the design reinvented.
+In my opinion, the old school boots were less than comfortable and required a lot of break-in time for the uppers to loosen and lose the noisy crunching sound during wear.
+The FNP looked, and sounded, as if they were subject to the same problems.

-When I put the boots on for the first time I was still surprised by the light weight- you hardly know you are wearing boots as they feel more like sneakers.
+When I put the boots on for the first time I was still surprised by the lightness – you hardly know you are wearing boots as they feel more like sneakers.
 But they are much narrower than I expected, something other UA boot owners have expressed as well, meaning you will probably need to order ½ size larger than normal.

 Each of these surprises concerned we when it came to long-term field testing.
 Here are my findings:

 • The molded sole held up better than expected.
 Wear was minimal and neither sole showed any signs of loosening.
-However, while the non-slip material worked well on wet pavement it did not perform as well on mud – especially when that mud was on an incline.
-Basically, I determined while the lugs helped then were neither deep enough nor sharp enough to provide a solid grip in this situation.
+However, while the non-slip material worked well on wet pavement, it did not perform as well on mud – especially when that mud was on an incline.
+Basically, I determined that while the lugs helped, they were neither deep enough nor sharp enough to provide a solid grip in this situation.

 • Overall wear was excellent.
 No broken stitches, no signs of the suede or textile material breaking down or developing holes.
 Eyelets and drain ports, each a potential failure point, remained solid.

 In the end, the FNP Tactical Boots performed well, despite some unwanted surprises which could be considered deficiencies.
-If you are looking for a light weight, hot weather boot for a dry or metropolitan environment then these should be near the top of your list.
-If you work in a wet, muddy environment you may want to reconsider due to the lack of traction.
-Even at full price, you are getting a good deal for a well-constructed pair of quality boots, if you can find them on sale at U.S. Patriot Tactical you will definitely get your money’s worth!
+If you are looking for a lightweight, hot weather boot for a dry or metropolitan environment, then these should be near the top of your list.
+If you work in a wet, muddy environment, you may want to reconsider due to the lack of traction.
+Even at full price, you are getting a good deal for a well-constructed pair of quality boots!

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.